yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software.md

     ```

 5. Enter the appropriate values when prompted by the installation script.
 The options you are prompted for include:
     * Change the default install path.
-The default path that API Portal is installed in is `/opt/axway/apiportal/htdoc` or you can specify a custom path.
+API Portal is installed at `/opt/axway/apiportal/htdoc` by default, but you can specify a custom path.
 The folders specified in the custom path are created if they do not already exist.
     * Use MySQL in SSL mode (with one way authentication or two way authentication).
 The certificates generated from MySQL Server must be located in `/etc/mysql/certs/`.
     * Database connection details.
 The default port is `3306` or you can specify a different one.
 The database user is the user you created for API Portal.
 See [Configure the database server](/docs/apim_installation/apiportal_install/install_software_configure_database/).
     * Install API Portal in a high availability cluster setup with database replication.